RBI Announcement for CoVID19; Impact for borrowers

 This is meant primarily for individuals and businesses impacted by the economic fallouts from COVID-19.
 The lending institution may need to be satisfied that the deferral is necessitated on account of the fallout from COVID-19.
-This would be useful for affected businesses and salaried employees working in Aviation, Retail, F&B, Contracting, Travel/Leisure and other high adverse impact sectors.
-However, it is not restricted to any sectors.
-One can opt for this measure if one would like to create a small buffer to tide over what might be slightly long draw battle for these sectors to get back to normalcy.
+This would be useful for affected businesses and salaried employees working in Aviation, Retail, F&B, Contracting, Travel/Leisure, and other high adverse impact sectors.
+However, it is not restricted to any sector.
+One can opt for this measure if one would like to create a small buffer to tide over what might be a slightly long draw battle for these sectors to get back to normalcy.
 Those unaffected need not avail of this option since interest continues to be charged during the moratorium period.
 This will only extend the tenure of your loan.

 Use early repayment if possible

 - Must Avoid: If your interest rate is very high (eg. Credit Card outstanding), one should avoid availing of the deferral of payment.

 - Those whose salaries/business cash flows are impacted and are extremely stressed on their finances should avail of this benefit in toto.
 Take this break to put things in order, rack up some liquidity to tide over the current situation; and work out a plan on how you will service these loans from June 2020.
 The opportunity is God sent for this category and should be availed.